-Course Number: FD123 Offered In: 9-12 Credits: 1 Level: On level Prerequisites: Dance I or Dance I/PE and teacher recommendation
+Course Number: FD123 Offered In: 9-12

+Prerequisites: Dance I or Dance I/PE and

+teacher recommendation

 Description: Dance II is a continuation of the Dance I course.
 Students at this level demonstrate higher levels of competency in movement sequences that are increasingly more rhythmically complex and utilize a wider range of motion.
 Students will evaluate performances and offer thoughtful critiques of movement execution and choreographic content using correct terminology.
 This course may be taken to fulfill the Fine Arts requirement or the PE requirement, but not both.